Fragrances of the World: Entries

 Some 8,000 perfumes were profiled in the 2015 printed edition of Fragrances of the World, accompanied by brand name, date, fragrance family and gender.
 The online database, updated weekly, archives profiles of over 17,000 perfumes, listing brand name, corporate group, creative director, gender, perfumer, date, country of origin, bottle designer, fragrance family, an image, an olfactory pyramid and a pronunciation guide.

 The Fragrances of the World database attempts to list all perfumes currently on the market, anywhere in the world.
 Each listing's profile is written by the guide's editorial team, who evaluate the perfume in collaboration with the fragrance's perfumer and house evaluator.

 If a mass-market perfume is discontinued, it remains listed in the guide for another two years, excluding fragrances deemed to be of outstanding influence, which are therefore maintained.
 Over 3,000 discontinued perfumes considered to be of exceptional popularity or historical importance have also been added to the listing.

 The guide is independently published by Fragrances of the World, funded by individual subscriptions.
 In the interest of neutrality, the guide contains no advertising and listings are made free of charge.
-However, the fragrances houses are not systematically consulted, and the content is often invented.
+However, the fragrance houses are not systematically consulted, and the content is often invented.